What is Software Asset Management (SAM)?

 Track software from procurement to retirement

-• Usage analytics — Identify unused software for reclamation and optimisation
+• Usage metering and analytics — identify unused software for reclamation and optimisation

-• Contract management — Centralised repository with renewal alerts and key terms
+• Agreements management — centralised repository with renewal alerts and key terms

-• Optimisation recommendations — AI-powered suggestions for licence savings
+• Optimisation recommendations — actionable suggestions for licence cost reduction

 Recognition

-Certero is the #1 rated Software Asset Management solution on Gartner Peer Insights and the sole Gartner Customers' Choice for SAM Tools in 2024.
-With 97% of customers recommending Certero and 83% rating it 5 stars, organisations consistently report superior accuracy and customer support compared to legacy SAM tools.
+Certero is the #1 rated Software Asset Management solution on Gartner Peer Insights, the sole Gartner Customers' Choice for SAM Tools in 2024, and a four-time Customers' Choice winner (2019, 2020, 2021, 2024).
+97% of customers recommend Certero — the consistent feedback theme is accurate data, responsive support, and predictable commercials.

 Frequently Asked Questions